Murder of Falah Zaggam

-Federico Daniel Merida (born 1983) is a former U.S. Army National Guardsman Specialist who pleaded guilty to murdering an Iraqi teenager.
-On May 11, 2004, after a sexual encounter, Merida shot 17-year-old Falah Zaggam, an Iraqi National Guard Private, 11 times in a guard tower, then threw his body off the building.

-Early life
+On 11 May 2004, 17-year-old Falah Zaggam, a private in the Iraqi National Guard, was murdered by 21-year-old Federico Daniel Merida, a U.S. Army National Guardsman, in Ad-Dawr, Saladin Governorate, Iraq.
+Merida and Zaggam had a sexual encounter while posted on a guard tower outside of town, after which Merida shot Zaggam eleven times before throwing him off the building.

+Merida first claimed that Zaggam had either robbed or blackmailed him.
+Merida later maintained that he had killed Zaggam out of rage while denying accusations of rape levied against him by Zaggam's family and Iraqi military superiors.
+In September 2004, Merida was convicted of murder by a U.S. military court and sentenced to 25 years imprisonment.

+Background

+Victim

+Falah Zaggam (فَلَّاح ضيغم) was born to a Bedouin farming family.
+He dropped out of third grade and joined the National Guard in April 2004.

+Perpetrator

-Merida was born in Veracruz, Mexico.
+Federico Daniel Merida was born in 1983, in Veracruz, Mexico.
 He suffered sexual abuse as a young child.
 Merida eventually moved to the United States and became an American citizen.
 He later got married and had a child in 2002.
-Merida eventually got a job at a furniture business in Biscoe, North Carolina and joined the North Carolina National Guard.
+Merida eventually got a job at a furniture business in Biscoe, North Carolina and joined the North Carolina National Guard, as part of the 113th Field Artillery Battalion's Battery B.

-Deployment to Iraq and murder
+Murder

-In early 2004, Merida's national guard unit was deployed to Iraq.
-He was a member of the 113th Field Artillery Battalion's Battery B, and was assigned to the 30th Brigade Combat Team in Iraq.
+In early 2004, Merida's national guard unit was deployed to Iraq, where he was assigned to the 30th Brigade Combat Team in Iraq.
 While at a military base in Ad-Dawr, Merida was put on guard duty and paired with 17-year-old Falah Zaggam, an Iraqi National Guard private.

-On the night of May 11, 2004, Merida and Zaggam had a consensual sexual encounter in a lookout tower.
+On the night of 11 May 2004, Merida and Zaggam had a consensual sexual encounter in a lookout tower.
 However, Merida suddenly flew into a rage afterwards and shot Zaggam 11 times with his M4 carbine.
 He then threw his body off the tower.
 After the incident, U.S. and Iraqi soldiers were barred from working in lone pairs at the base.